wix-incubator/react-native-controllers/README.md

-component | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the root view controller (initial route) id | Unique ID used to reference this view controller in future API calls passProps | Simple serializable object that will pass as props to the pushed component
+component | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the root view controller (initial route) id | Unique ID used to reference this view controller in future API calls passProps | Simple serializable object that will pass as props to the pushed component style | Style the navigation bar, see [Styling Navigation](#styling-navigation) below for all available styles

 ##### Methods